Adromischus filicaulis (Eckl. & Zeyh.) C.A.Sm.

 Adromischus filicaulis subsp. filicaulis, Adromischus fragilis, Adromischus fusiformis, Adromischus kleinioides, Adromischus mammillaris var. rubra, Cotyledon filicaulis, Cotyledon fusiformis

-Adromischns filicaulis is a very slow growing succulent plant, usually with shiny grey-green leaves and rust colored spots and margins.
+Adromischns filicaulis is a slow-growing, succulent plant, usually with shiny, grey-green leaves and rust colored spots and margins.
 It slowly grows up to 6 inches (15 cm) tall.
 Stems are thick, fleshy, grey-brown, up to 14 inches (35 cm) long and up to 0.5 inch (1.3 cm) in diameter.
 They are erect or decumbent and rarely with stilt adventitious roots.
 The leaves are up to 3.2 inches (8 cm) long and up to 0.6 inch (1.5 cm) in diameter.
-Flowers are yellowish green, up to 0.5 inch (1.3 cm) long, and appear on up to 14 inches (35 cm) tall spike.
+Flowers are yellowish-green and up to 0.5 inch (1.3 cm) long, and appear on up to 14 inches (35 cm) tall spike.
 The corolla tube is yellowish-green, tinged with pink, lobes are broadly triangular, white or pale yellow, tinged from pink to deep red.

 How to Grow and Care